-The Kingsbridge Novels are Ken’s classic historical masterpieces.
+The Kingsbridge Series are Ken’s classic historical masterpieces.
 Set in the fictional city of Kingsbridge, Ken brings his rich expertise to this immersive and epic saga – full of ambition, love, power and family conflict.

 The saga begins in The Pillars of the Earth, which tells the story of Philip, prior of Kingsbridge, a devout and resourceful monk driven to build the greatest Gothic cathedral the world has known... of Tom, the mason who becomes his architect – a man divided in his soul... of the beautiful, elusive Lady Aliena, haunted by a secret shame... and of a struggle between good and evil that will turn church against state, and brother against brother.

 The sequel, World Without End, is set two centuries later, when four children slip away from the cathedral city of Kingsbridge.
 They are a thief, a bully, a boy genius and a girl who wants to be a doctor.
 In the forest they see two men killed.
 As adults, their lives will be braided together by ambition, love, greed and revenge.
 They will see prosperity and famine, plague and war.
 One boy will travel the world but come home in the end; the other will be a powerful, corrupt nobleman.
 One girl will defy the might of the medieval church; the other will pursue an impossible love.
 And always they will live under the long shadow of the unexplained killing they witnessed on that fateful childhood day.